Home | Browse Topics | Criminal & traffic law | Common crimes | Facing criminal charges for shoplifting

 Crimes Act 1961, s 231 Case: [2014] NZHC 3002

 If a store has given you a trespass warning and you go back in and shoplift any time in the next two years, you could be charged with “burglary,” which carries much more serious penalties (up to 10 years’ imprisonment) than a basic shoplifting (theft) charge.
-This is because you’re going into a place where you now have no legal right to go and doing this with the intention of committing a crime – this legally amounts to “burglary”.
+This is because you’re going into a place where you now have no legal right to go and doing this with the intention of committing a crime – which legally amounts to “burglary”.

 If you’re not charged with burglary, you can be charged instead with theft plus the criminal offence of trespass, which carries a maximum penalty of a $1,000 fine or three months’ imprisonment.